linkerd/website/linkerd.io/content/2.11/tasks/using-ingress.md

 The reason is as follows.

-That particular Helm chart defines (among other things) two Kubernetes resources:
+That Helm chart defines (among other things) two Kubernetes resources:

 1) `kind: ValidatingWebhookConfiguration`.
 This creates a short-lived pod named something like `ingress-nginx-admission-create-t7b77` which terminates in 1 or 2 seconds.

 2) `kind: Deployment`.
 This creates a long-running pod named something like `ingress-nginx-controller-644cc665c9-5zmrp` which contains the Nginx docker container.

 However, had we set `linkerd.io/inject: enabled` at the `namespace` level, a long-running sidecar would be injected into the otherwise short-lived pod in (1).
 This long-running sidecar would prevent the pod as a whole from terminating naturally (by design a few seconds after creation) even if the original base admission container had terminated.

 Without (1) being considered "done", the creation of (2) would wait forever in an infinite timeout loop.

 The above analysis only applies to that particular Helm chart.
 Other charts may have a different behaviour and different file structure for `values.yaml`.
 Be sure to check the nginx chart that you are using to set the annotation appropriately, if necessary.

 ## Traefik